 Founded in 1875 in Parkville, Mo., a suburb of Kansas City, Park University has developed into a comprehensive, independent institution that is a national leader in higher education.
-In 2000, Park achieved university status and now serves nearly 17,000 students annually at 40 campus centers in 21 states and online, including 35 campuses at military installations across the country.
+In 2000, Park achieved university status and now serves nearly 17,000 students annually at 41 locations in 21 states and online, including 35 campuses at military installations across the country.